laurilehmijoki/s3_website/additional-docs/example-configurations.md

 ## Setup for HTTP2 and Custom SNI SSL Certificate

+To fully utilize HTTP2, you'll need to setup SSL for your distribution.
 While HTTP/2 does not mandate the use of encryption, it turns out that all of the common web browsers require the use of HTTPS connections in conjunction with HTTP/2.
 Therefore, you may need to make some changes to your site or application in order to take full advantage of HTTP/2.
 While you can test the site by using the Default CloudFront Certificate you will likely want to use a custom SSL Certificate.